good-loop/doc/pages/policy/privacy-policy.md

 </td>
 <td>

-*   Your consent – it is completely up to you whether you share this data with us, and you can choose to remove it at any time and we will stop processing it.
+Your consent - it is completely up to you whether you share this data with us, and you can choose to remove it at any time and we will stop processing it.
+You can withdraw your consent by emailing us (see _Our Details_ below).

 </td>
 </tr>